Workshops

 Room: Zoom

-Instructor: Brittney Richardson
+Facilitator: Brittney Richardson

 In today’s fast-paced and often high-pressure work environments, stress is inevitable—but burnout doesn’t have to be.
 This engaging and interactive class offers a science-based look at the causes of workplace stress and how to build lasting resilience from the inside out.